Neurogenic Bladder

 Having a weak urine flow or dribbling urine

-Frequent urination Inability or difficulty passing urine
+Frequent urination, Inability or difficulty passing urine

 Unable to control your urination.